rskgithub/servermenu/README.md

 Installation
 ------------

+### Use a Release

+If you don't care to install dependencies, you can use a [prepackaged release](https://github.com/fredsted/servermenu/releases), but you may miss out on the latest changes.

+### Development setup

 1) Unzip or clone into a folder

 2) Run `composer update`, `npm install`, `grunt dist` in root to download necessary components